luketokheim/skye/README.md

 You should use this framework if you:

 - Want a server that cooperates with other Asio libraries.
-- Want to use C++ to develop a container app that you deploy to the cloud.
+- Want to use C++ to create a container app that you deploy to the cloud.

 Do not use this framework to: